MicrosoftDocs/sdk-api/sdk-api-src/content/vdssys/nf-vdssys-createvirtualdisk.md

 ## -description

-Creates a virtual disk using the resources of the storage pool.
+Creates a virtual hard disk (VHD) image file, either using default parameters or using an existing
+    virtual disk or physical disk.

 ## -parameters